drandyguest/portfolio/README.md

 I have played games of all kinds for as long as I can remember, board games from early childhood, video games from the late seventies and table-top RPGs since the early eighties.
 My time at Abertay (during my PhD) gave me the chance to get involved with teaching games development and that has become the focus of my academic career.

 I joined York St John at the start of the 2017/18 academic year.
-I was

 ## Pedagogy

 * [Pedagogy](pedagogy.md)